Chapter 3: Pancha Kosha Viveka – Discrimination of the Five Sheaths

 The thing that is aware is different from that of which one is aware.
-The body, the vital breath, the mind, intellect and the causal body are known by consciousness; therefore, they stand external to consciousness.
+The body, the vital breath, the mind, the intellect and the causal body are known by consciousness; therefore, they stand external to consciousness.
 How could we be outside our own self?
 We cannot be anything other than what we really are.
-And yet, because of the habit of consciousness getting identified with what it knows, and there being nothing here, in this case, of which it can be aware, there is a temporary lull and the negation of all existence, as it were; and we feel deprived of the very support even to think.
+Yet, because of the habit of consciousness getting identified with what it knows, and there being nothing here, in this case, of which it can be aware, there is a temporary lull and a negation of all existence, as it were, and we feel deprived of the very support of even to think.

 Nanu deham upakramya nidrā nandānta vastuṣu, mā bhūdā-tmatvam-anyastu na kaścid-anubhūyate (11).
 The disciple is telling the Guru, “I am not seeing anything, if everything has gone.
 If the five sheaths have gone, I don’t see anything there.”

 Bāḍhaṁ nidrādayaḥ sarve’nubhūyante na cetaraḥ, tathā’pyete’nubhūyante yena taṁ ko nivārayet (12).
 The Guru says, “My dear boy, you are saying that you know nothing, but do you know that you know nothing?
 Or do you not know even that?
 Are you aware that you are not aware of anything?
 Do you know the contradiction involved in your statement?
 You said, ‘In deep sleep I did not know anything’; but you are making a statement that you did not know anything.
 Who is making this statement?
 You are aware of the fact that you are not aware of anything.
 This is what you are not able to catch.
 So even in the deep sleep state where abolition of consciousness apparently takes place, there is something remaining which makes you subsequently feel that you did sleep.”
 Even the negation of consciousness requires a consciousness to negate it and, therefore, nobody can negate consciousness.
 It is untenable.